Turing Review: How Much Do Developers Earn with Turing?

 High productivity and retention rates are a reflection of a solid team.
 Therefore, Turing offers competitive salaries to ensure that its employees are well-compensated, motivating them to go above and beyond.

-A Brazil-based developer, Robson, shared: “I am never going back to freelancing again!
+A Colombia-based developer, Juan, shared: “I am definitely not going back to freelancing again!
 [Turing] pays developers what they’re worth.
-When I was freelancing, I got low hourly rates, and I ended up working with very demanding customers.
+When I was freelancing, I got low rates, and I had to work with super demanding customers.
 I often did the work of both—the designer and the developer, for the price of one!
-I was working hard but was unable to make good money.
-I’ve been a part of Turing for over a year now.
+Sure, I was working hard but was unable to make good money.
+I’ve been a part of Turing for 14 months now.
 They promised me a steady income, timely payments, and opportunities to work on interesting projects when I joined.
 I’m happy to say the company has delivered on all its promises!
 It sounds too good to be true, but it’s not!”

 Juan, a full-stack developer from Argentina, added: “I remember googling ‘Turing software engineer salary’ on multiple occasions before joining this organization.
 I was not sure what to expect.
 But now, I’m pretty sure that I’ll be staying with this organization for a long time.
 I earn twice as much compared to my last job and work on projects that challenge me and broaden my skill set.
 So far, it’s been a great ride!”